Edinburgh Sculpture Workshop – Temporary Closure

 If you are interested in joining as a new Member it is still possible to get this process underway and staff will guide you in terms of the timeline for arranging Membership.
 If you join as a Member you have access to our monthly Members Opportunities Newsletter, Members Opportunities which we launch as open calls and Member organised events like Open Forum rapid fire talks which happen online.

-If you are near ESW please catch Gallery Malmo’s exhibition in the street view Hawthornvale Space which finishes at the end of November and they are doing a free online talk on 26 November 2020.
+If you are near ESW please catch Johnathan Elder’s exhibition in the street view Hawthornvale Space.

 You can also see other news and activity through the links on our website featuring: